reinvented/getcellid/README.md

 ### OpenCellID Updates

-To configure reporting to OpenCellID.org, you will need a free API key, which you can [request here](http://opencellid.org/users/signup).
+To configure reporting to OpenCellID.org, you will need a free API key, which you can [request here](http://opencellid.org/#&action=database.requestForApiKey).
 Once you have the API key, click on the Settings icon in the top left, check the "Send to OpenCellID.org" checkbox, and type the API key into the field beneath.

+*If you signed up for an API key before the migration of OpenCellID to [ENAiKOON](https://www.enaikoon.com/) it appears that your key will continue to work without a need for update.*

 ### Custom URL Updates